hapax/hapax.github.io/assets/visual-qft.md

 failing of the basis.
 We will, of course, take the partisan viewpoint that the basis is at fault, and look for a better one.
+If we were dealing with chains, the way to proceed would be murky.
+But our choice of polygons now pays off, since the nice objects to use as a basis are the *regular* polygons!
+We could more or less jump straight to the answer, but we will provide a slightly more elegant (but optional) route through group theory.

+When we draw vectors as marked chains, we are thinking of $I$ as an ordered set.
+When we draw a polygon, we are implicitly thinking of $I$ as a *cyclic group*, say $I = \mathbb{Z}/d\mathbb{Z}$.